ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 Usually, when we discuss climate change in 2025, we are usually refering to *anthropogenic* climate change, meaning, climate changes due *primarily to human activity*.
 That's not the only type of climate change, but it is the type we are currently dealing with.
 Over geologic time, our planet has been subject to **many** cycles of **natural** climatic changes.
-What we are currently seeing as far as global tempterature rise, does not resemble those past climatic changes.
+What we are currently seeing as far as global tempterature rise does not resemble those past climatic changes.
 The reasons why *this* climate change looks different from *those* can be complicated.
 However, four simple, interconnected facts about the natural world, is all you really need to get started in connecting the many dots of our climate system!

 Fact #1: Carbon Dioxide absorbs more heat than Air
 -----

 Molecules are a great place to begin to understand the most important relationship in climate study, that of Carbon Dioxide (CO<sub>2</sub>.) and Air Temperature.
-Well of course, you won't find "Air" on the periodic Table, *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere (Namely, ~78% Nitrogen, ~21% Oxygen, 1% Argon, and some other trace elements) These trace elements are what we are interested in.
+Well of course, you won't find "Air" on the periodic Table, *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere.

 Many of these elements, and molecules are called *greenhouse gasses*, or GHGs.
 Greehouse gasses are the gases in the atmosphere of a planet, that absorb heat energy and keep a planet warm.
 Sometimes, a little too warm.
 The process by which a planet's atmosphere absorbs heat is called the **Greenhouse Effect!**(We'll circle back to this)